My Sister Eileen (1955 film): Production

 In 1953, Joseph A. Fields and Jerome Chodorov adapted their 1940 play for Wonderful Town, with lyrics by Betty Comden and Adolph Green and music by Leonard Bernstein.
 Its success on Broadway prompted Harry Cohn, head of Columbia Pictures, which had released the 1942 screen adaptation of the play, to seek the film rights to the musical.
 When they proved to be too costly, he decided to hire Jule Styne and Leo Robin to write a different score.
 Because the film couldn't bear any resemblance to Wonderful Town, a studio attorney was assigned to make sure there were no similarities between the two.
 Even the musical numbers had to be positioned at different places in the storyline.

 Screenwriter/director Richard Quine, who had portrayed Frank Lippincott in the 1940 stage play and the 1942 screen adaptation, originally cast Judy Holliday in the role of Ruth Sherwood.
 When the actress got into a contract dispute with the studio, she was replaced by Betty Garrett, who had been essentially, but not officially, blacklisted due to her marriage to Larry Parks, a one-time member of the Communist Party, who had been forced to testify before the House Un-American Activities Committee.
 As a result, this was Garrett's first screen appearance since On the Town six years earlier.
 The musical sequences were choreographed by Bob Fosse, who played Frank Lippincott in the film.
 A little over a year after the film's release, Garrett and Parks replaced Judy Holliday and Sydney Chaplin, respectively, on Broadway for a month in the smash hit Comden-Green-Styne musical Bells Are Ringing.

-Aldo Ray turned down his part of Ted as being too small and it was given to Dick York, a Columbia contract star.
+Aldo Ray turned down his part of Ted Loomis as being too small and it was given to Dick York, a Columbia contract star.